aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/cad-text-and-annotation/substitute-font-in-dwg/_index.md

 | **`Image.load` throws an exception** | Ensure the file path is correct and that the file is a supported DWG/DXF format. |
 | **Performance slowdown on large files** | Process files in a separate thread or batch them to avoid UI blocking. |

-## FAQ's

-### Q1: Can I revert font substitutions in my DWG file?

-A1: Yes, you can revert font substitutions by reloading the original DWG file or using the undo functionality within your CAD software.

-### Q2: Are there any limitations to font substitutions in Aspose.CAD for Java?

-A2: Font substitution capabilities depend on the fonts available in the system.
-Ensure the desired font is accessible or consider embedding it in the DWG file.

-### Q3: How can I handle font size adjustments during substitution?

-A3: Font size adjustments can be made by accessing the style properties within Aspose.CAD and modifying the font size accordingly.

-### Q4: Can I automate font substitution in a batch process?

-A4: Yes, Aspose.CAD for Java supports batch processing.
-You can automate font substitutions across multiple DWG files using scripting or programming.

-### Q5: Is Aspose.CAD for Java compatible with the latest CAD file formats?

-A5: Yes, Aspose.CAD for Java is regularly updated to support the latest CAD file formats, ensuring compatibility with industry standards.

 ## Frequently Asked Questions

 **Q: Does the `setPrimaryFontName` method affect only text entities?**